Can America clear the Strait of Hormuz of Iran’s drones and mines?

 THE STRAIT of Hormuz is tricky for mariners at the best of times—narrow, shallow, congested and often hazy with humidity and dust.
 In times of conflict, it is a potential death-trap, overlooked by barren mountains and bereft of reliable navigational aids.
 Tankers carrying oil, refined fuels and liquefied natural gas (LNG) have all but stopped sailing through the passage since the start of Operation Epic Fury, the American and Israeli air war against Iran, brought a shuddering energy shock.
 Amid reports that Iran is preparing to mine the strait, can America clear the waterway by military force?

 Donald Trump, the American president, has repeatedly threatened to escalate the war if Iran blocked the flow of oil.
 American forces have already sunk much of Iran’s navy, are trying to destroy the weaponry that could threaten shipping and on March 10th declared that the bombing would intensify.
 Mr Trump did not confirm reporting by CBS News and CNN that Iran was preparing to lay mines, or had started to do so, using small boats.
 But he warned Iran in a social-media post: “If for any reason mines were placed, and they are not removed forthwith, the Military consequences to Iran will be at a level never seen before.”
-He also claimed that ten “inactive” mine-laying boats had been destroyed.
+The Pentagon claims that 16 mine-laying boats in the Strait have been “eliminated”.

 More than a quarter of global seaborne oil exports pass through the waterway.
 Unlike the Suez Canal, which has also been heavily disrupted by conflict, ships transporting fuel from the Gulf cannot avoid the Strait of Hormuz.
 Laden tankers are thus bunching up on the western side of the strait; empty ones on the east.

-Note: Correction (March 11th 2026): Earlier versions of both the article and the chart did not compare like-for-like vessels passing through the Strait of Hormuz before and after the outbreak of war.
-Sorry.